CatarinaCarolina/adv-omics-metagenomics/docs/data-processing/binning.md

 !!! important "Learning objectives"
     - Extract individual genomes from an assembly

-Next, we want to map the reads back on the assembly to see how the coverage for each contig changed across samples:
+Next, we would want to map the reads back on the assembly to see how the coverage for each contig changed across samples such as below.
+Here, we won’t run it for all samples to save time and space.

     bwa mem /data/precomputed/assembly/final.contigs.fa \
             reads/sample_0.fq.gz \
             -o bam/sample_0.bam \
             -t 32

-Here, we won’t run it for all samples to save time and space, you will find the bam files in the precomputed/bam/ folder.
+You will find the bam files in the precomputed/bam/ folder.

 !!! question Exercise